 Today’s tech-driven world has a lot of opportunities and channels for organizations to create an identity and use that brand to drive and promote a vision or message.
 This is great for businesses especially since consumers continue to have access to more information and more choice.
 Branding is the way to differentiate from competitors and associate the organization with a specific message in order to establish a presence in the consumer’s mind and attract and keep customers.

 Branding for non-profit organizations is not that different from that of for-profit organizations.
-For churches, branding is the expression of the value of the organization.
+For example, for churches, branding is the expression of the value of the organization.
 It is communication of characteristics, values, and attributes that clarify what the church is and is not.

 Branding for Churches via Digital Signage

 Most churches and other religious institutions already have specific logos, colors, and font that identify them.
 Effective branding goes beyond that.
 A brand should permeate all forms of media: print, digital, audio, etc. It should represent a message, and have a “voice” that reflects who the church is and what they do.
-It should be consistent.
+It should also be consistent.
 And most importantly, it should be highly visual.

 Digital signage for churches plays a significant role in branding.
 First, it has a high visual impact and is more prominent and eye-catching with superior picture performance.
 The visual impact of a digital signage screen is bigger than that of static posters especially in high traffic areas such as the church lobby, information desk, sanctuary etc.